maimedleech/InputSimulatorStandard/README.md

 # Input Simulator Standard
-This library is a fork of Michael Noonan's *Windows Input Simulator* (a C# wrapper around the `SendInput` functionality of Windows).
+This library is a fork of Michael Noonan's *Windows Input Simulator* and Theodoros Chatzigiannakis's *Input Simulator Plus* (a C# wrapper around the `SendInput` functionality of Windows).
 It can be used as a replacement of the original library with some small source code changes.

 This fork supports scan codes, making it compatible with many applications that the original library does not support.